Exotic Flooring and the Moisture Challenge

 It’s already been pointed out that most subfloors consist of either concrete or wood, and each has unique realities that must be allowed for when it comes to its relationship with moisture.

 As durable as concrete is, concrete is never in a truly static state when it comes to moisture.
-A drying slab has a moisture gradient that means moisture content is more condensed (or higher) at the bottom of the slab and lower (or has less moisture in a given area) at the surface.
+A drying slab has a moisture gradient that means moisture content is more condensed (or higher) at the bottom of the slab and beneath it (or has less moisture in a given area) at the surface.
 This is because evaporation is the key mechanism behind the concrete’s drying process.
 As moisture from the initial concrete mix evaporates away from the surface, more moisture is drawn up to the surface through the natural capillaries of the concrete where it, too, can evaporate away.
 This process is affected by the ambient relative humidity (RH) of the air surrounding the slab.
 If the RH is high, it cannot “hold” as much water and the evaporation process will be slowed.
 If the ambient RH is higher than the moisture levels in the slab, the concrete will actually absorb some of the moisture from the air.

 This process isn’t only true for drying concrete.
 Bring an existing slab into contact with a moisture source (a substandard vapor barrier, leaking plumbing, groundwater) and it, too, will absorb moisture that may adversely affect the flooring system above it.
 For any type of flooring, if the slab’s moisture level is above the tolerance of the flooring material or the materials used to attach it to the slab, it will cause a myriad of problems including flaking, adhesive failure, discoloration, blistering, scaling and more.